Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Unkar Delta is framed through the natural arch of Angels Window on the Cape Royal Trail

 Cape Royal is the southernmost viewpoint on the North Rim of Grand Canyon National Park.
-At the end of the road, park in the gravel lot and walk the 0.6-mile round-trip trail.
-It has the most spectacular panorama of any overlook in the Grand Canyon.
-Among many peaks are Freya Castle, Vishnu Temple, and Wotans Throne.
-The Colorado River and Unkar Delta are visible if you look to the east.
+At the end of the road, park in the gravel lot and take the 0.6-mile round-trip trail to the overlook.
+This viewpoint offers the most spectacular panorama of the Grand Canyon.

 Cape Royal Viewpoint-Canyon Colors